gazebosim/gz-physics/tutorials/06-physics-simulation-concepts.md

 \page physicsconcepts Physics simulation concepts

-This tutorial introduces simulation concepts that are used in Ignition Physics.
+This tutorial introduces simulation concepts that are used in Gazebo Physics.

 ## Prerequisites